Progressively Projected Newton's Method: Related Work

 \subsection{Optimization-based Time Integration}

 Optimization-based time integrators reformulate implicit schemes such as backward Euler as Incremental Potential minimization problems~\citep{ip}, which enables the use of robust optimization methods~\cite{nocedal} in order to advance dynamic simulations in time.
 Many works in the computer graphics community adopted this approach~\cite{variational,example_based,fast_mass_spring}.
 First-order and quasi-Newton solvers reduce per-iteration cost at the expense of more iterations~\cite{projective_dynamics, admm, primal_dual, Wang16, Liu2017,vbd}.
-Despite relatively higher per-iteration costs, second-order approaches are also established and widely used due to strong convergence guarantees~\cite{gast15}.
+Despite relatively higher per-iteration costs, second-order approaches are widely used due to strong convergence guarantees~\cite{gast15}.
 Applications include frictional contact~\cite{ipc}, cloth and rods~\cite{coipc, thick_shells}, rigid-bodies~\cite{rigid_ipc, affine_bodies}, advanced materials~\cite{micropolar, micropolar_shells} and fluids and granular media~\cite{sph_ipc, duo_ipc}.
-For a comprehensive overview of such energy-based models and their coupling we refer readers to the recent multiphysics state-of-the-art report by~\citet{multiphysics_STAR}.
-Our method provides a robust and efficient Newton-type solver suitable for these applications that is more efficient than current solvers while retaining robustness.
+For a comprehensive overview of such energy-based models and their coupling we refer readers to the recent multiphysics state-of-the-art report by Holz et al.~\citet{multiphysics_STAR}.
+Our proposed Newton-type solver is a drop-in replacement that can improve efficiency in these applications while retaining robustness.